Vaccination FAQs

 Vaccination should be offered where there is a risk to the health and safety of employees and an effective vaccine, which has been registered within the European Union, is available.
 Vaccination should be offered prior to the employee commencing work where the exposure may occur.

-In some cases, such as the current public health emergency and where the associated vaccines are only recently licensed for use within Ireland, it may not always be feasible to offer the vaccine prior to work commencing.
+In some cases, such as a public health emergency or where the associated vaccines are only recently licensed for use within Ireland, it may not always be feasible to offer the vaccine prior to work commencing.

 [back to top]